saumyaprabhakar/todolist_app_react/README.md

 # Todolist Application in React
-This todolist app is built on react and helps users track their tasks.
+This to-do list app is built on React and helps users track their tasks.

 ## Deployed Application
 The application is deployed using Vercel